All Levels Welcome

 What you’ll learn…

-I think at this point, we have all heard of and tried cabbage kimchi.
+I think at this point, we have all heard of and tried kimchi.
 A dish originating in Korea, it’s well loved the world over for it’s crunchy, sour taste and knock your head off spice.
 But it doesn’t have to knock your head off, that’s another benefit of making it yourself.
 You have total control over the spice and sourness of the ferment.
-The other thing that you have control over is the veggie you use, another traditional option for making kimchi is using mooli/daikon.
-This is a long white radish and it retain far more crunch than cabbage.
+You can use several types of veggies to make your kimchi; cabbage, chinese leaf cabbage, mooli (daikon) and carrots, just to name a few.